Ellura Sanctuary, Swan Reach, SA, 5354

 We found many of these on an expedition North of here, with a team of people helping with id's.

-Very orange stripes and spots.
-5 fingers & 5 very long toes, with a white belly.
+Very orange stripes and spots, with a white belly.

 🔍Dorsal